 A basic mixture or paste.
 Often refers to uncooked dough or pastry consisting of dough made from durum wheat and water.

 Melted butter to which flour has been added.
-Used as a thickener for sauces or soups.
+Used as a base or thickener for sauces, such as Béchamel or soups.

 Pâté or mixture of minced ingredients, baked or steamed in a loaf shaped container.